-AIR CTI - Central Tyre Inflation System FAQ
+AIR CTI - Central Tire Inflation System FAQ

 What is AIR CTI?

-The AIR CTI is a Central Tyre Inflation System that enables the Transport Driver to Inflate and Deflate the Tyres of the Vehicle from within the Cabin As easily as turning a Control Knob, whilst the Vehicle is still in motion.
+The AIR CTI is a Central Tire Inflation System that enables the Transport Driver to Inflate and Deflate the Tires of the Vehicle from within the Cabin As easily as turning a Control Knob, whilst the Vehicle is still in motion.

 How does it Work?

-The Central Tyre Inflation System is designed to give you maximum tyre contact with the roadway to maximize you're use of the Tyre Tread to achieve optimum Traction and Braking in all conditions.
+The Central Tire Inflation System is designed to give you maximum tire contact with the roadway to maximize you're use of the Tire Tread to achieve optimum Traction and Braking in all conditions.

 Will a Large Air Loss Affect my Brake System?